 Lesson Overview

-Pre-Visit
+Pre-Activity

-In the classroom, introduce students to the Gabrielino-Tongva, the first people of the Los Angeles area.
+Introduce students to the Gabrielino-Tongva, the first people of the Los Angeles area.
 Students will hear from a contemporary member of the Gabrielino-Tongva community and learn about traditions that remain important for their community today.